 Fomenting a remarkable legal career that has spanned over a decade, Patrick’s practice includes class action and commercial litigation, products liability, personal injury litigation, aviation law, construction law and toxic torts.

 Patrick has fought for and won clients numerous multi-million dollar verdicts and settlements that not only compensate his clients for the wrong they suffered, but also bring effective change to the laws that protect society.
 Patrick was recently counsel as part of a team that obtained a $51.8 million verdict for an Ocala, Florida family involved in a catastrophic car accident.
 Patrick also was part of a team that obtained an $8 million verdict in a wrongful death case for two Chinese nationals.
 Patrick has achieved multi-million dollar trial verdicts for the widow and family of a slain police officer and in another case for a police officer who was seriously injured by a drunk driver.

 Accident Lawyer with Experience in High Profile Litigation

 Patrick’s representation also encompasses commercial litigation.
 One of Patrick’s verdicts was a million dollar trial verdict for a group of hospital-based pathologists who sought damages from Health Maintenance Organizations for not paying their fees.
 The Supreme Court of Florida upheld the decision, affirming the right that doctors be paid for their services thus effecting positive change in Florida law.
-Patrick has also achieved multi-million dollar trial verdicts as part of a trial team for clients as diverse as a Peruvian towel manufacturer, the widow and family of a slain police officer, and homeowners who had defective Chinese drywall in their homes, to business owners who were harmed by the BP Oil Spill.
+Patrick’s other commercial litigation verdicts include cases as diverse as recovering millions for a Peruvian towel manufacturer, to homeowners who had defective Chinese drywall in their homes, to business owners who were harmed by the BP Oil Spill.

 Staying Active in Legal and Local Communities